 What are you chances for admission to Columbia University?
 Register now to find out!

 Columbia Law School is considered to have a Highly Favorable student to faculty ratio.
-The average class size for 1L sections is approximately Above Average compared to other law schools.
-Student diversity at Columbia is Above Average.
+The average class size for 1L sections is approximately Below Average compared to other law schools.
+Student diversity at Columbia is Average.

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Columbia University 1L section size is 22% larger than law schools in New York and 29% larger than all Private law schools.
+Columbia University 1L section size is 78% smaller than law schools in New York and 68% smaller than all Private law schools.